 The importance of leadership vision

 Sharing a vision is a central role of a leader – a leadership vision gives people a viewpoint, something to work towards and an idea of what things can be like.
 It helps people raise their hopes and expectations; it inspires them.
-When people are inspired, they are more likely to consistently work on something.

 Leadership with vision also maximises commitment to the departmental or organisation’s goals and strategy.
 By framing the specific tasks within a grand vision, the visionary leader deﬁnes standards that revolve around that vision.
 When performance feedback is given – whether positive or negative – the singular criterion is whether or not that performance contributes towards the vision.
 The standards for success are clear to all, as are the rewards.